-Food will be judged on Wednesday, July 15th from 8:30 to 11:30 at the St. Patrick's Parish Hall, Lincoln.
+Food will be judged on Monday, July 18th from 1:00 to 3:00 at the Lincoln Senior Center, Lincoln.

-Each club will be responsible to have a food display in place on the first day of the fair.

-A member may enter four non-perishable items & only one entry in all other classes.

-2010 - Decorated special event cakes will no longer be accepted for exhibit.
+- 1. Each club will be responsible to have a food display in place on the first day of the fair. - 2.
+A member may enter four non-perishable items & only one entry in all other classes. - 3.
+2010 Decorated special event cakes will no longer be accepted for exhibit. - 4.
 For food safety purposes, any food with custard and dairy-based fillings and frostings (ex.
 Cream cheese) raw eggs, flavored oils, "canned" bread or cakes in a jar, cut fresh fruit or any food requiring refrigeration (ex.
 Bacon) or unbaked exhibit with raw flour (ex.
 No bake cookies) will be disqualified and not judged.
 Refer to K-State Research and Extension publication, 4-H888, Judge's Guide for Food and Nutrition Exhibits, for information to help you make informed, safe food exhibit decisions.

-Any baked product that can be removed from the pan should be placed on a plate, covered cardboard or disposable container of appropriate size for the exhibit.
-Exhibits should be in food grade plastic bags, disposable plastic containers or boxes of appropriate size for the exhibit.
+- 5. Any baked product that can be removed from the pan should be placed on a plate, covered cardboard or disposable container of appropriate size for the exhibit.
+Exhibits should be in food grade plastic bags, disposable plastic containers or boxes of appropriate size for the exhibit. - 6.
 The entire product must be entered (except in classes where only a certain number are required).
-For baked items such as cookies, muffins or rolls, bring 4 items.
+All baked goods must be left whole and uncut.
+For small baked items such as cookies, muffins or rolls, bring 4 items.
 One is judged and used in the display and the others sold at our bake sale.
-Bar cookies should be cut into 2"x2" squares.
+Bar cookies should be cut into 2"x2" squares. - 7.
 Layer cakes must be two or more layers.
-All unfrosted cakes must be in upright position with top crust showing.
+All unfrosted cakes must be in upright position with top crust showing. - 8.
 Alcohol is not allowed as an ingredient in food entries.
-Entries with alcohol will be disqualified and not judged.
+Entries with alcohol will be disqualified and not judged. - 9.
 Recipes are to be brought with all entries.
 Recipe is to be on standard 3 x 5 inch recipe card or may be typed on computer page (1⁄2 sheet) and stapled to the back of left hand portion of entry card.

-All food entries are sold after judging with the proceeds going to 4-H Council.
+Complete recipes with ingredients and instructions must be attached with the entry or the placing will be lowered one ribbon when judged. - 10.
+All food entries are sold after judging with the proceeds going to 4-H Council. - 11.
 Food Gift Package or Specialty Food Products: No alcoholic beverages will be accepted.
-A food gift package must contain at least 3 different food items, prepared by the 4-Her, in a suitable container no larger than 18" x 18" x 18".
+A food gift package must contain at least 3 different food items, prepared by the Exhibitor, in a suitable container no larger than 18" x 18" x 18".
 Prepared food items must have recipes attached with the entry.
 On the back of the entry card, answer these questions: a) what is the intended use; b) what food safety precautions were taken during and after preparation.
-This entry will count as a non-perishable food product, not as an educational exhibit.
+This entry will count as a non-perishable food product, not as an educational exhibit. - 12.
 Table Setting and Menu.
-All 4-Hers enrolled in any food phase are eligible.
-The 4-H member will bring one place setting and a selected menu (written on a menu card, do not bring food) which you would serve with the table setting.
-It will be judged on the selection of the menu and if it is appropriate to serve with the place setting.

-These table settings are to be set-up by the 4-Her on separate tables.
-They are conference judged when it is the 4-Hers turn.
+All Exhibitors enrolled in any food class are eligible.
+The Exhibitor will bring one place setting and a selected menu (written on a menu card, do not bring food) which you would serve with the table setting.
+It will be judged on the selection of the menu and if it is appropriate to serve with the place setting. - 13.
+These table settings are to be set-up by the Exhibitor on separate tables.
+They are conference judged when it is the Exhibitors turn.